Home Warranty vs Saving Money: Which Strategy Saves You More?

 The Real Cost of a Home Warranty in 2026

-Here's how annual costs stack up by plan type:
+Here's how annual costs stack up by plan type in 2026:

 Plan Type Annual Premium Range Service Fee (per visit)

 These fees add up fast.
-A homeowner on a comprehensive plan who files just three service calls per year could realistically spend $1,500+ annually — before a single repair is fully covered.
+A homeowner on a comprehensive plan who files just three service calls per year could realistically spend $1,200 or more annually before a single repair is fully covered.
 Learn more about home warranty pricing factors to get a full picture of what you'd pay.

 Coverage Caps Are Real